ankushchimnani/DSA-Must-Do-Questions/Two Numbers in Sorted Array whose sum is K/twoNumbersInSortedArrayEditorial.md

 The time complexity will be `O(N)`, where N is the size of the array.

 ### **Space Complexity**:
-No extra space is required, therefore, space complexity will be `O(1)`
+No extra space is required, therefore, auxillary space complexity will be `O(1)`.
+Overall space complexity is `O(N)`, where N is the size of array.

 ### **Alternate Solution**:
 A brute force solution has been discussed in the detailed explanation.